What HIPs are offered at QCC?

-Courses are designed to improve students’ writing ability through all academic disciplines.
-Two writing‐intensive courses are required to graduate.
-Writing Intensive Certification training is available in an institute, with an online option.
+WI courses are designed to improve students’ critical thinking, engagement with and mastery of course content, and writing ability through all academic disciplines.
+Two writing-intensive courses are required to graduate.
+Specific Writing Intensive Certification training is needed.

 WI Online Coordinator: